 This was overstating the case, and he privately admitted as much.
 While the four New England colonies and the four southern colonies were ready to act, the five middle colonies were “not quite so ripe,” though he hoped “they are very near it.”
-After a year of fighting, they were in fact a good deal further from independence than Adams hoped.
+After a year of fighting, however, they were in fact a good deal further from independence than Adams hoped.
 Dickinson remained in firm control of the anti-independence Pennsylvania assembly.
 In New Jersey, Franklin’s own son William remained in the governor’s mansion in Perth Amboy and intended to reconvene the state’s assembly by royal authority.
-New York, under the influence of John Jay and Robert R. Livingston, was at least as staunch in its Loyalism.
+New York, under the influence of John Jay and Robert Livingston, was at least as staunch in its Loyalism.
 Almost at the same time that John Adams was writing about the torrent of the independence movement, Maryland’s popular assembly voted for “a reunion with Great Britain on constitutional principles.”
 In Philadelphia, though, Adams was about to get some help with the heavy lifting of the independence effort: first from a friend, then from a foe.
 The friend and ally was Richard Henry Lee of Virginia.
-On 10 May he put on the floor a resolution calling on the thirteen states to form new governments and establish new constitutions, in effect throwing the old colonial charters into the dustbin of history.
-Its passage staggered the anti-independence men.
-The Pennsylvania assembly had a palace revolution of its own, and soon Tom Paine was in control there.
-In New Jersey, William Franklin called the assembly back to business, but as soon as that call went out, he found himself arrested by Jersey Whigs as an enemy of liberty and sent into exile in Connecticut.
+On 10 May he put forward a resolution calling on the thirteen states to form new governments and establish new constitutions, in effect throwing the old colonial charters into the dustbin of history.
+When the resolution actually passed, to the astonishment of the anti-independence men, the Pennsylvania assembly underwent a palace revolution of its own, and soon Tom Paine was in control there.
+In New Jersey, William Franklin called the assembly back to business, but as soon as that call went out, he found himself arrested as an enemy of liberty and sent into exile in Connecticut.

 About the same time, Adams got unlooked-for help from King George himself.
-Unassailable evidence reached Congress that the king had contracted with an assortment of German princes for 18,000 troops for American service.
-(Eight thousand of these were already in motion to join Howe in New York.)
-To those still waffling it was another blow: first redcoats and their Indian allies, now mercenaries.
+Unassailable evidence reached Congress that the king had contracted with an assortment of German princes for 18,000 troops for American service, eight thousand of which were already in motion to join Howe in New York.
+To those delegates still waffling, it was another blow: tolerating redcoats and their Indian allies had been one thing, mercenaries were quite another.
 On 7 June the independence men judged that the time was ripe.
-Richard Henry Lee, following the instructions of the Virginia assembly, rose and resolved “that these United Colonies are, of right ought to be, free and independent states; that they are absolved from all allegiance to the British crown; and that all political connections between them and the state of Great Britain is, and ought to be, totally dissolved.”
+Richard Henry Lee, following the instructions of the Virginia assembly, rose and resolved “that these United Colonies are, and of right ought to be, free and independent states; that they are absolved from all allegiance to the British crown; and that all political connections between them and the state of Great Britain is, and ought to be, totally dissolved.”
 For two days debate was fast and furious.
 The conservative strategy was to delay until tempers cooled.
 At length Edward Rutledge of South Carolina won a three-week postponement of debate on the measure to give the delegates an opportunity to consult their assemblies.
 In the meantime, though, Congress would appoint a committee to frame a fuller declaration of independence.
 John Adams of Massachusetts was called and everyone knew where he stood.
-Joining him were shrewd, soft-spoken Benjamin Franklin of Pennsylvania; youthful Thomas Jefferson, Virginia patriot and trained lawyer; Roger Sherman of Connecticut, no fire-eater but an independence man; and finally Robert R. Livingston, New York patrician and the only foe of independence on the committee.
+Joining him were shrewd, soft-spoken Benjamin Franklin of Pennsylvania; Virginia patriot and trained lawyer Thomas Jefferson; Roger Sherman of Connecticut, no fire-eater but an independence man; and finally Robert Livingston, New York patrician and the only foe of independence on the committee.